- What does our diet consist of while at Officer Training Command?

 - I have family that is interested in attending the graduation ceremony, what should they know to coordinate travel?

-- Graduation will be between the hours of 0830 - 1030 on your scheduled graduation day.
-It will depend on if another program also has graduation on that day.
-Graduation usually lasts 30 - 45 minutes.
-After graduation students are released from training and may leave.
-There is a reception for families and friends the night prior to graduation (Thursday) which begins at 1400 and usually lasts about 2 hours.
+After the Graduation ceremony, students are expected to attend a reception planned by students for families and friends which usually lasts about 2 hours.
 The venue for that event will be decided upon by the class.
-Family travel arrangements for people who plan to attend the graduation reception and graduation should be made well in advance, due to the number of students graduating and the possibility of other programs graduating as well.
-The following website provides information on the Newport Area, and can help in locating services. http://www.gonewport.com/
+Family travel arrangements for people who plan to attend the graduation reception and graduation should be made well in advance, due to the number of students graduating from ODS as well as other OTC Newport schoolhouses.
+The following website provides information on the Newport Area, and can help in locating services. http://www.gonewport.com

 - Should I obtain a Common Access Card (CAC) or Reserve ID card prior to my arrival at ODS?